plezan/speedjob/client/README.md

 # run all tests
 npm test

+# Generate the doc
+npm run docs

+# Remove the docs folder and Re-generate the doc
+npm run docs-force
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).